specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 3. Save the updated CSV file on your computer.

 4. Upload the updated file back to the SharePoint library.

+## Share a glossary file

+You can use the same glossary file across multiple document libraries within the same SharePoint site [by copying its link path](#link-to-a-glossary-file).
+However, if you want to use a glossary file from a different SharePoint site, you must first download the file from one site and upload it to another site.

 ## Link to a glossary file